pardaz-banu/QR-code-generation/README.md

 '''
 What is QR code ?
 A Quick Response code is a two-dimensional pictographic code used for its fast readability and comparatively large storage capacity.
 The code consists of black modules arranged in a square pattern on a white background.
 The information encoded can be made up of any kind of data (e.g., binary, alphanumeric, or Kanji symbols).

 -------------------------
 Now let's see how to generate QR code  using python .
-It's very simple to generate the QR code by importing qrcode module.
+It is very easy to generate the QR code by using python in just two simple steps

 First to generate a QR code you should have qrcode module installed in the system.